HelenHelene/eportfolio/NS/NS_Unit03.md

 Reflecting on this unit, I recognize the critical importance of vulnerability assessments in ensuring the security and resilience of systems and networks.
 The scanning activity allowed me to have hands-on practice with scanning and acquire the necessary information for risk assessment.
 I did not have time to install a virtual environment and Kali Linux this time, so I completed the task in a Windows environment with additional tools.

 ### Professional Skills Matrix and Action Plan
 Moving forward, I will continue to build upon the knowledge and practical experience gained in this unit.
-Once I am free from the heavy workload of the stagggered modules, I will explore the possibility of installing [Oracle VM VirtualBox](https://www.virtualbox.org/) to meet potential requirements in upcoming modules.
+Once I am free from the heavy workload of the staggered modules, I will explore the possibility of installing [Oracle VM VirtualBox](https://www.virtualbox.org/) to meet potential requirements in upcoming modules.

 ---